Vanderbilt/Oxford Study: Payday Loan Firm Profits Not Excessive

 Profits are in Line With Traditional Lenders, Says Study

 Infinite profits earned off the backs of the infinite suffering masses.
 If you take your news from the multi-colored, sugar-laden toothpaste tube that is the mainstream media, then you believe that the payday loan industry is reaping massive profits while those who crawl about on their bellies are drowning in six inches of debt.
 It’s such an affecting image that it resides in some nether-region beyond belief.
-In other words, don’t buy the hype.
+In other words, don’t buy the hype about places that offer a check advance near you.

 Payday loan companies aren’t a charitable organization, to be sure.
 They profit from the service they offer to consumers, but as studies like “The Profitability of Payday Loans” by Paige Skiba of Vanderbilt University Law School and Jeremy Tobacman of Oxford University indicate, the profits derived from interest are very much in line with those taken by more “traditional” lending institutions.